MicrosoftDocs/azure-devops-docs/docs/pipelines/test/review-continuous-test-results-after-build.md

 > [Visual Studio Test](/azure/devops/pipelines/tasks/reference/vstest-v2) task in a Multi Agent job.
 > It will be available for Single Agent jobs in a future release.

-The view below shows the **in-progress** test summary in a release, reporting the total test count and the number of test failures at a given point in time.
-The test failures are available for troubleshooting, creating bug(s), or to take any other appropriate action.
+The following example shows the **in-progress** test summary in a release, reporting the total test count and the number of test failures at a given point in time.
+The test failures are available for troubleshooting, creating bugs, or to take any other appropriate action.

 ![In progress summary view](media/review-continuous-test-results-after-build/inprogress-summary-view.png)